What Are You Leaving Behind & What Are You Moving Towards?

 These are not questions to answer quickly.

-They are questions to feel, notice, and allow space for, without judgment.
+They are questions to feel, in the body, notice, and allow space for, without judgment.

 How Somatic Therapy Supports This In-Between Space